 Probably the most common decking profile, smooth 4 sides and eased on 4 corners.
 This decking is referred to as smooth decking.

-S4S E4E Smooth with side fixing groove.
+Smooth S4S E4E and PAR with side fixing groove.

 Similar to standard smooth decking except the addition of a rebated groove to the side of the board to accept a side fixing system.
 Be sure that this groove matches the height and depth profile of your fixing clip, there are many variables.
 If in doubt inform your timber supplier of your intended use or ask which fixing clip should be used.

 This decking board is called reversible due to it being Ribbed/Reeded on one side and grooved on the other with eased corners.
 This should only be used with the reeded side facing down and thus not a true reversible board.
 This profile of decking is difficult to maintain due to the deep grooves.
 Due to the reduced surface area grooved decking provides less physical traction than a smooth surface and should be avoided.